getbettr/epok/README.md

 # Where should we pull base images from?
 DOCKER_HUB=docker.io

 # Where should we push the docker image?
-Should be reachable from cluster.
+Should be reachable from the cluster.
 EPOK_IMAGE="my.docker.registry/epok:latest"

 # What interfaces should epok forward packets from?